dashbird/site/content/blog/building-cryptocurrency-monitoring-platform-serverless.md

 When my co-founder and I decided to build a cryptocurrency web application, we immediately thought about using AWS Lambda for our integrations.
 After all, since we were a small team trying to create a new product, we didn't want to spend too much time managing AWS servers.
 Having to select the ideal instance type, configure auto scaling policies and create a deployment pipeline takes a significant amount of work, which we simply could not afford.

 In addition, since we would like to add as much integrations as possible to our dashboards, we wanted our application to scale linearly with product usage.
 With traditional server-based architectures, your environment scales more like a "step" function — if, say, each instance can handle 100 clients, when you reach 101 visitors you need to spawn a new machine that will be idle most of the time.
-With serverless architecture, your application scales, up or down, accordingly to each request.
+With serverless architecture, your application scales, up or down, according to each request.

 Another benefit of Lambda, or more specifically of the [serverless framework](https://serverless.com/), is infrastructure as code.
 With serverless, you know exactly what is going on with your infrastructure simply by looking at a configuration file.
-Although you can do this for regular server-based architectures, using tools such as [terraform](https://www.terraform.io/), you usually need to think of it as something extra to your infrastructure design, while most complex AWS applications built on top of AWS Lambda will use serverless since the beginning.
+Although you can do this for regular server-based architectures, using tools such as [Terraform](https://www.terraform.io/), you usually need to think of it as something extra to your infrastructure design, while most AWS applications built on top of Lambda will use serverless from the beginning.

 Now speaking about some of the drawbacks:

 First of all, AWS Lambda has some inherent limitations.
 You can't have, for example, a long running running or expensive process.
 If your functions last longer than 5 minutes or if they need more than 1 MB of RAM, you need to rework your architecture in order to use serverless.
 It might be necessary to use step functions, or to break your lambdas into smaller functions so that you can pass the processed output from one to the other.

 Secondly, Lambda functions are indisputably harder to debug.
 Since you don't have direct access to the instance where your code is running and since AWS CloudWatch is somewhat limited in its monitoring capabilities, sometimes things break and you have no idea of what happened.
 This is where Dashbird comes into play, but I'll talk more about that in a moment.

+Taking all that into consideration, we decided to move forward with Serverless, as we believed these limitations could be managed.

 <br>